This multi-award winning book is available from SAN KESSTO PUBLICATIONS

 Podcast from the Comic Spot – interview with Josh Santospirito

-The Long Weekend is a graphic novel that has been adapted from an essay that explores the idea of the Cultural Complex; one of Carl Jung’s early ideas about group behaviour that was left largely unexplored until very recently in the academic world.
+The Long Weekend is a graphic novel that has been adapted from an essay that explores the idea of the Cultural Complex; developed from Carl Jung’s early ideas about group behaviour that was left largely unexplored until very recently in the academic world.
 Craig San Roque, the author the original essay, acts as narrator and protagonist in the graphic novel.
 He takes the reader throughout a long series of poetic thoughts, places and over the course of three days in the surreal and troubled central Australian desert town of Alice Springs.
 A town which provides a stark setting within which he grapples with the meanings of his analysis of his own culture and the pain which it intentionally and unintentionally inflicts upon other cultures.

 Moving, challenging and dangerous, the Long Weekend is a haunting comic, both shockingly funny and supremely uncomfortable to read.
 It will stay with you long after you put it down upon your bedside table and turn off the lamp and settle into a restless sleep.